RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 Too much mid can make the bass sound muddy or “tinny,” as I have heard several musicians describe it, but cutting too much can make the bass sound too thin.
 Mid-range frequencies can sometimes make the bass sound tighter, as the guitar players I play with refer to it.

-The treble EQ setting deals with the higher end of the frequency range.
+The treble, according to Merriam-Webster, EQ setting deals with the higher end of the frequency range.
 At first, you might think that treble has no business at all being on a bass amp, and by default, set this knob to zero and leave it there.
 While I typically keep the treble setting relatively low on my bass amp, there is still a time and place to use some treble with the bass guitar.

 If your bass sounds too low or muddy, you can bring up the treble to give it a brighter sound.
 Increasing the treble can also bring out each note and help it cut through the mix more.
 However, if the treble is too high and the bass/mids are too low, there is a good chance your bass will sound too thin.